 tab vs sheet

-IMHO the only substantial difference between tab and sheet is that tab is initially easier to read but is instrument specific, whereas sheet is initially harder to read but is written in a common musical language -- tab is diagramatic and can be quickly understood; sheet is abstract and needs to be learned
+The main difference between tab and sheet is that tab is initially easier to read but is instrument specific, whereas sheet is initially harder to read but is written in a common musical language and groups the notes so as to display the phrasing.
+Tab is diagramatic and can be quickly understood; sheet is abstract and needs to be learned.

-very occasionally i get abusive or threatening emails on the subject of tablature -- (they are far less frequent than they used to be) -- some of them are just silly, whilst others are from people who have commercial reasons for attacking the site!
+Very occasionally i get abusive or threatening emails on the subject of tablature, though they are far less frequent than they used to be.
+Some of them are just silly, whilst others are from people who have commercial reasons for attacking the site.